 The other side of an optimized practice website is search engine optimization (SEO).
-Growing your practice depends much on garnering attention online.
+Growing your medical practice depends much on garnering attention online.
 After all, 77% of online users seek health information on a search engine.
-So capitalizing on SEO can direct more traffic on your well-designed website.
+So capitalizing on SEO can direct more traffic to your well-designed medical website.

 How do you improve your SEO?
 A lot of factors go into how well your website ranks on search engines.
 Because you are a medical provider, you must keep in mind two main factors: Authority and Relevance.

 Many search engines, like Google or Bing, rank websites based on these two factors.
 An authoritative website is one that is most reliable, making it more likely to convert visitors.
 If your website is deemed informative and exhaustive in its knowledge, many people will share or other websites will link back to you.
 Thus, web crawlers deem your website as helpful and boost your ranking.